 The app was developed by the MCX, which is a consortium of over 40 big box retailers that include Walmart, Target, Best Buy, Dunkin Donuts, Gap, CVS, 7-Eleven, and Rite Aid.
 The MCX was formed in 2012 by major retailers to unionize against credit/debit card issuers like Visa and MasterCard after a series of lawsuits kicked off after an unacceptable class-action settlement in 2003.

 When mobile payment solutions began emerging, these large retailers saw an opportunity to capitalize on the technology to bypass credit card interchange fees instituted by card issuers.
-Rather than pay with a credit card, customers had the option to transfer balances to the CurrentC app (or link their checking account) to pay by phone using QR codes or ACH payments.
+Rather than pay with a credit card, customers had the option to transfer balances to the CurrentC app.
+Alternately, they could pay with their phone using QR codes or ACH payments.

 Since it allowed ACH, store credit card, and gift card payments, CurrentC stuck out in a crowded field of mobile payment solutions.
 These payment options were the ones that allowed retailers to bypass transaction fees.
 By the time it was shuttered, CurrentC had dozens of retailers lined up to accept the payment service in hopes of lowering credit card processing fees.